XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/install-rippled-on-centos-rhel-with-yum.md

         $ sudo yum install rippled

-    Version 1.3.0 does not require any changes to your configuration files (`rippled.cfg` and `validators.txt`).
+    Version 1.3.0 does not require any changes to your config files (`rippled.cfg` and `validators.txt`).
 This update procedure leaves your existing config files in place.

 4. Reload systemd unit files: